jotpowers/College-Grads/speculation.md

 * Cryptocurrencies
 * Other

 Now, sure, you can end up with some spectacular results, be recognize that it's luck, not skill.
-Do this with the money ou can afford to lose.
+Do this with the money you can afford to lose.

 ## My best *"investment"* of 2020

 Between June 26th and December 1st of 2020 I made 500% on a single *investment*.
 And I don't really care.

-What was that investment?
+What was that "investment"?
 Pokémon cards.
 No, I'm not kidding.

 ### 15 year old me